createamind/candy/README.md

 ## Candy Features
 * Combining imitation learning and reinforcement learning.
+Candy can learn make its first turn in 40 minutes from scratch (randomize policy network).
 * VAE unsupervised learning for world model construction.
 * Persistent training process and flexible architecture.